 Your breastmilk is exactly suited to your premature baby’s nutritional needs.
-It also protects her from infection and illnesses.
+It’s important for your baby’s development and growth.
+It also protects your baby from infection and illnesses.

-If you give birth prematurely, your milk will be slightly different from full-term milk.
-This is because your baby’s needs are different from those of a full-term baby.
+If you give birth prematurely, your milk will be slightly different from milk at term.
+This is because your baby’s needs are different from those of a baby born at term.

-Because premature babies need more proteins for growth than full-term babies, your colostrum will have more protein than the colostrum of full-term mothers.
+Because premature babies need more proteins for growth than term babies, your colostrum will have more protein than the colostrum of term birthing mothers.

 Your breastmilk will also have more of an enzyme called lysozyme.
 Lysozyme attacks certain bacteria and helps protect your baby from infections.
 And your breastmilk will have more fat and less lactose, because premature babies find lactose hard to digest.

 If your premature baby is 34 weeks or older, they’ll probably be able to have some breastmilk directly from your breast.
 But if your baby is younger, it might be weeks before they’re able to breastfeed fully.

 During this time your baby can still have your breastmilk.
 This can be through a tube that runs from your baby’s nose down their throat into their stomach, or it can be by bottle or cup.

 You’ll need to express your breastmilk either by hand or with a manual or electric pump.

 It’s helpful to express breastmilk soon after your baby’s birth – within an hour if you can – and then express every 2-4 hours to keep your supply up.
 Expressing at least once overnight also helps to keep your supply up.

 Like breastfeeding, expressing breastmilk is a skill you have to learn.
 If you have trouble expressing, the midwives, nurses or the hospital’s lactation consultant will be able to help you.
 Don’t be afraid to ask for help.